k-seth/ClanRecruitingBot/README.md

     * This will be something to look into, but it is really an annoyance than an issue

 Disclaimer: Use at your own discretion.
-There is no guaranteed of program stability.
+There is no guarantee of program stability.